SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

 ## Amazon OpenSearch Service

 > [!NOTE]
-> Ensure your server version is compatible to OpenSearch.
+> Ensure your server version is compatible with OpenSearch.
 Cube will display `Elasticsearch/OpenSearch` instead of `Elasticsearch` if your server is compatible (i.e. running DataMiner 10.3.0/10.3.3 or higher).

 1. In DataMiner Cube, go to *System Center* > *Database*.